 Am I at risk?
 Are you?

-Unless we have a sinkhole in our neighborhood, we usually think about the sinkhole only when there’s an especially alarming instance in the news.
+Unless we have one in our neighborhood, we usually think about the sinkhole only when there’s an especially alarming instance in the news.
 But the fundamental risk occurs because of things that happen underground, out of sight.
 Here’s a typical sequence of events:

 – Ground water whose pressure helped support weak structures is drained away for agricultural or domestic uses.

-– Heavy rain increases the weight of surface soil so much that the frail rock beneath can no longer support it and it collapses to form a sinkhole.
+– Heavy rain increases the weight of surface soil significantly.
+And so much that the frail rock beneath can no longer support it and it collapses to form a sinkhole.

 Science Speculation: Understanding and predicting sinkholes is inherently multidisciplinary, involving geologists, structural engineers, soil chemists, hydrologists, environmentalists and meteorologists.
 There’s even a sinkhole conference that convenes every few years.
 But answers are few.